-To learn more about Congenital Femoral Deficiency, download Dr. Paley's recent book chapter on CFD in Pediatric Lower Limb Deformities, published by Springer: Chapter 22: Congenital Femoral Deficiency Reconstruction and Lengthening Surgery
+To learn more about Congenital Femoral Deficiency, download Dr. Paley's recent book chapter on Limb Reconstruction Surgery for Congenital Femoral Deficiency

 CFD occurs in about one in forty-thousand births.
 The cause is generally unknown.
 CFD presents along a spectrum of deficiency and deformity, ranging from relatively minor to severe cases.
 Treatment strategies for CFD depend on the severity.
 In all but the most extreme cases, deformity correction surgery and limb lengthening is the preferred treatment method.